6 Places In Idaho That Are Like A Caribbean Paradise In The Summer

 5. Evans Landing, Lake Pend Oreille

 : Lake Pend Oreille.
-Although the lake is home to many hidden beaches and coves, it's Evans Landing that we're focused on.
-Located on the lake's western shore, Evans Landing includes a secluded beach that's perfect for relaxing on a hot summer day.
-Boating, swimming, and kayaking are just a few of the activities that can be enjoyed here.
-Read more about this hidden beach with clear waters
+The lake is home to many hidden beaches and coves, it's Evans Landing that we'll focus on today.
+Located on the lake's western shore, Evans Landing includes a secluded beach that's the perfect spot for relaxing on a hot summer day.
+Boating, swimming, and kayaking are just a few of the many activities you can enjoy here.
+This place is a blast for the whole family!

 6. Blue Heart Springs

 Last but certainly not least, Blue Heart Springs is a

 that's tucked away from view.
 It's located not far from Box Canyon, so you can easily visit both destinations in one day if you'd like!
 Finding this spot can be tricky, so most people opt to kayak into the cove.
 However, if you prefer to visit on foot, you can hike down from the canyon.
 This spring boasts a constant temperature of 58 degrees, which we think sounds like the perfect temperature for staying cool during the summer season.